Controller#

 when started

-The set cursor to next row on Controller block sets the cursor to the next row on the controller’s screen.
+The set cursor to next row on controller stack block moves the cursor to column 1 on the next row of the Controller screen.
+The next printed value will appear on that row.

 Parameter